Where to stay in Cairns

 By Katrina Lobley

 Want to stay near tropical wildlife, relax around a stunning pool or feast on freshly-caught seafood?
-Cairns has a wide range of accommodation clustered around its picturesque waterfront that offers all this and more.
+Cairns has a wide range of accommodation clustered around its picturesque waterfront offering all this and more.

 Novotel Cairns Oasis Resort